How to write good FAQs (Frequently Asked Questions)

 Offer a way to get specific answers

-Provide easy ways for your users to get their precise question dealt with, preferably through a choice of email, phone and snail mail.
+Provide easy ways for people to get their precise question dealt with, preferably through a choice of email, phone and snail mail.

 If you put a feedback box about the quality of the answer right there on the FAQ answer page, then rest assured that at least half the people who use it will treat it as a way of asking their specific question.
 So make sure that those feedback emails go first of all to your regular help staff, and only later to your FAQ development people.